jewelsofthought/neshama/site/personal/pieces.md

 4/13/02

-It is painful to be back in my “real” space.
+It is painful to be back in my "real" space.
 After entering into a state of bliss, a place of unconditional love, of non-judgmental relating, we return, as if from outer space to the dependencies and dependents, the enabling and the co-dependent relationships; the loves that manifest in the material – as of daughter, of husband, of lover and love, of Father and of friend – with all their limitations and expectations, and slowly we emerge from the fog and the harsh light of the day removes all the shadows, all the soft places.

 5/1/2001 9:32 AM